zogar1993/jsonkraken/README.md

 ###### (you should not need to know all of this, but maybe you do.
 It is here for a reason after all)
 - Double -0.0 will be turned to Double 0.0 to avoid the weird default comparison behaviour they have (they are equal if unboxed, bot not equal if boxed).
-I do wonder why do they both even exist.
+I wonder why both even exist.
 - Since internally all numbers are handled as Double, be careful with extremely long Long values (higher than 2<sup>53</sup>).
 This is a rather uncommon number to be handling,